Dual representations for quasiconvex compositions with applications to systemic risk measures: Quasiconvex compositions

-Next, we state the main theorem of the paper, which provides a formula for the penalty function of $f\circ g$.
-Its proof is presented separately in \Cref{sec:appsec4}.
-The proof consists of several auxiliary results together with the use of a minimax inequality in \citet{Liu} for two functions. \Cref{asmp:cone} will be crucial in applying this inequality.
+The proof of \Cref{mainthm} consists of several auxiliary results together with the use of a minimax inequality in \cite{Liu} for two functions. \Cref{asmp:cone} will be crucial in applying this inequality.
+The proofs of the auxiliary results will be provided in \Cref{app:comp}.
+We begin with some notations.
+Given $m\in\R$ and $y^\ast \in D^{\circ}$, let us define